-What is Behavioral Economics
+What is Behavioral Economics?

 - Behavioral Economics: "the attempt to increase the explanatory and predictive power of economic theory by providing it with more psychologically plausible foundations."
-Agner (2016) - The main aim of the course is to make better decision makers. - In each topic we will review the neoclassical (or standard) theory of behavior. - I then we will highlight departures from this standard theory, you should recognize these same departures in your own decisionmaking. - Alternative theories of behavior will be presented that go some way to explaining departures from the standard theory.
+Angner (2016, p.4) - The main aim of the course is to better understand economic decision making. - In each topic we will review the neoclassical (or standard) theory of behavior. - We will then highlight departures from this standard theory.
+By drawing on some in-class (thought) experiments, you should recognize these same departures in your own decision-making. - Alternative theories of behavior will be presented that incorporate insights from psychology and other disciplines to explain departures from the standard theory and make better predictions